pablofernandezorg/team-collaborate/README.md

 allow access to only modify certain files.

 This project fosters communication and innovation through simplyifying the collaboration process.
-Currently this project <strong>is in progress</strong>, however a working version is published below. -Pablo Fernandez
+Currently this project <br><strong>is in progress</strong>, however a working version is published below. -Pablo Fernandez

 http://www.mywhitman.com/portfolio/